andrewrichardson701/Stockbase/README.md

 <details>
 <summary><h2>About</h2></summary>

-StockBase, a inventory and stock system, with less of the bloat.
+StockBase, an inventory and stock system, with less of the bloat.

 StockBase is an open source, minimalist stock management system.